 A local support agency referred Salma to the relevant local authority, emphasising that the family were at their hub and were about to become street homeless.
 They requested appropriate support and that a Child in Need Assessment be carried out.
-However, there was disagreement between social work teams about responsibility for the family - the Assessment and Short-Term Intervention team (ASTI) and the No Recourse to Public Funds team (NRPF) each considered that the other team had responsibility to undertake the assessment.
+However, there was disagreement between social work teams about responsibility for the family - an early intervention team and the No Recourse to Public Funds team (NRPF) each considered that the other team had responsibility to undertake the assessment.
 Both teams declined to carry out the requested assessment.
 When it became apparent that the local authority would not assist without further intervention, the support agency referred the family for legal advice, as they were concerned the family would become street homeless that day, resulting in risk of significant harm.